 Is Castries Worth Visiting?

-As the capital city of St Lucia, Castries is an important city as it’s the home of the government and major businesses but it’s so much more than just that.
+As it is the capital city, Castries is home to the government and other major businesses on the island but it’s so much more than just that.

 Throughout history, St Lucia was ruled by both the French and the British (they kept fighting over the island and it constantly passed between the two).